cogitovirus/langchain-sql-agent-bootstrap/README.md

 ### Pre-requisites
 Backend was setup with Python 3.10.10

 Frontend was setup with Node 18.15.0

 Experience may vary with other versions

-You have to have an open-api-api-key to use the langchain sql agent. copy the `.env.example` file to `.env` and add your key to the `OPENAI_API_KEY` variable.
+You have to have an open-api-api-key to use the langchain sql agent.

+Copy the `.env.example` file to `.env` and add your key to the `OPENAI_API_KEY` variable.
 You can also change the model which is used to make predictions.
 In the time of writing, `gpt-4` is in closed beta, so the backend might not work if you select that model.

 ### Backend
 Create virtual environment (only need to do this once)